pyeventsourcing/eventsourcing/docs/topics/process.rst

             assert isinstance(payment, Payment), payment
             assert payment.order_id == order.id

     # Run the test.
     test_payments_policy()

-Please note, the ``__save__()`` method of aggregates should never be called in a process policy, because pending events will be collected by the process after the ``policy()`` method has returned.
-To be reliable, a process application needs to commit events atomically with a tracking record, and calling ``__save__()`` will commit new events in a separate transaction.

-A ``repository`` is given to the process application policy, as well as an event.
-In a process application policy, always use the given repository object to access existing aggregates (don't use ``self.repository``) so that changes and causal dependencies can be automatically detected by the process application.
-The test passes a ``fake_repository`` which contains the existing order expected by the policy.

-Although it is necessary to return new aggregates, if a policy retrieves and changes an already existing aggregate, the aggregate does not need to be returned by the policy to the caller.
-The ``Process`` gives the policy a wrapped version of its repository, so it can detect which aggregates were used.
-These aggregates are examined for pending events.
-It isn't necessary to return changed aggregates for testing purposes either, since the test will already have a reference to the aggregate, it will have constructed the aggregate before passing it to the policy, so the test will already be in a good position to check that already existing aggregates are changed by the policy as expected.
+It isn't necessary to return changed aggregates for testing purposes.
+The test will already have a reference to the aggregate, since it will have constructed the aggregate before passing it to the policy, so the test will already be in a good position to check that already existing aggregates are changed by the policy as expected.
+The test gives a ``fake_repository`` to the policy, which contains the ``order`` aggregate expected by the policy.

 ..
 To explain a little bit, in normal use, when new events are retrieved
 .. from an upstream notification log, the ``policy()`` method is called by the